prav10194/automated-twitter-reddit-app/README.md

 **TWITTER_OAUTH_TOKEN_SECRET** refer to section of Twitter app section

 **SUPER_SECRET_TOKEN** can be any keyword but you need to send in the same keyword while calling your get post reddit request.

+**DROPBOX_ACCESS_TOKEN** Find access token in dropbox app console.
+Refer to section for setting up the dropbox app.

 ## Uploading the app on Heroku